tjsolution/CSharpWebDeveloper/README.md

 ## The scenario

 We recently acquired a new customer in the Acme Zoo.
-They had a very interesting request they.
+They had a very interesting request.
 They asked us to build an animal library that they could plug into an existing system.

 ### The libray should.